CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 1. Open the LCM dashboard.

-2. Click the *Click here to add switch access* link on the Access card.
+2. Click the *Click here to add Switch access* link on the Access card.

     {{<figure src="/images/netq/lcm-access-card-no-auth-300.png" width="200">}}